Spiral Antidepressant Withdrawal Field Guide

 Healthcare Team

-Ensure GP and any specialists are informed of the plan and familiar with Flourish OS resources
+Ensure your GP and any specialists are fully informed of your tapering plan and aware of available support resources.

 Crisis Resources